When your inner narrative shifts, change ripples outward, into how you feel, how you choose, and how you move through your life. How you lead.

 Life will always bring challenges.
 But you don’t have to keep living in fight-or-flight.

-When your inner narrative shifts, change ripples outward, into how you feel, how you choose, and how you move through your life, how you lead.
+When your inner narrative shifts, change ripples outward, into how you feel, how you choose, how you move through your life.
+How you lead.

 What Becomes Possible